 Here’s a guide to types of electric bikes!
 Although there is an almost dizzying number of different electric bikes, there are a limited number of types of electric bikes.
 You can begin your search for your ideal electric bike by narrowing down what type of electric bike you want.
-This will depend entirely on your priorities, that is, on what you really want to do with your bike.
+This will depend entirely on your priorities.
+That is, on what you want to do with your bike.

 Perhaps you are clear that you want to commute with your electric bike.
 Or perhaps you want an electric bike purely for recreation, maybe to go exploring when you are on an RV trip.
+Or maybe you plan to commute to work?
 Once you are clear on your priorities, it will be easier to choose between the various types of electric bikes.

 Electric Hybrid Bikes

-Electric hybrid bikes are a good choice if you want to commute, or if you want to ride the local trails.
-These bikes really are ideal for commuting purposes, as they are strong enough to withstand potholes and carry your luggage.
+Electric hybrid bikes are an excellent choice if you want to commute.
+They are ideal for commuting purposes, as they are strong enough to withstand potholes and carry your luggage.
 However, they are not as heavy as mountain bikes, so you do not have to deal with unnecessary extra weight.
+The best commuting bike I have ever had is my Haibike Xduro Trekking Pro.
+It came fully equipped with integrated lights, fenders, and rack.

 Electric City Bikes (Cruisers, Comfort, Urban Bikes)